StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 **replication_num**: number of replicas in the specified partition.
 Default number: 3.

-When the table has only one partition, the properties belong to the table.
-When the table has two levels of partitions, the properties belong to each partition.
-Users can also specify different properties for different partitions by using the ADD PARTITION and MODIFY PARTITION statements.
+If the table has only one partition, the properties belong to the table.
+If the table has two levels of partitions, the properties belong to each partition.
+You can also specify different properties for different partitions by using ALTER TABLE ADD PARTITION or ALTER TABLE MODIFY PARTITION.

 #### Add bloomfilter index for a column